Finding the Law of the Micro-States and Small Jurisdictions of Europe

 16.11.
 Malta

-Maltese statutes are published in English and in Maltese, in print and online at the Ministry of Justice site and its Court Services page.
-The official source for primary law is the Atti Tal-Parlament – Acts of Parliament and the Legislazzjoni Sussidjarjai, both published and sold by the Department of Information, Publications Office, Castille Place, Valletta.
+Maltese statutes are published in English and Maltese and are in print and online at the Ministry of Justice site and its Court Services page.
+The official sources for primary law are the Atti Tal-Parlament (Acts of Parliament) and the Legislazzjoni Sussidjarjai.
+They are both published and sold by the Department of Information, Publications Office, Castille Place, Valletta.
 The starting point for research is the Maltese government portal.
-A number of codes (civil, commercial, penal, procedural) have been consolidated and published separately.
+Several codes (civil, commercial, penal, and procedural) have been consolidated and published separately.

-The Government Gazette is available online, issues from June 2003.
+The Government Gazette is available online, with issues from June 2003.

 The Ministry of Justice and Local Government, Palazzo Verdelin, Archbishop’s Street, Valletta publishes from time to time Laws of Malta – Analyzed Index of Titles.